 In other words: with a waiver, USCIS is “waiving” the requirement; if you are exempt, the requirement does not apply to you.

 Public Charge Exemption

 Immigrants who are applying for a Green Card must usually prove that they are not likely to become a Public Charge if they are granted permanent resident status – that means, proving that they won’t become a financial burden on the US government.

 VAWA applicants, however, DO NOT have to prove they won’t become a public charge, and neither do they need to present an Affidavit of Support signed by a third party on their behalf.

 “Unlawful presence” takes place when an immigrant stays in the United States without lawful status for a period longer than 180 days.
 The consequences for overstaying a visa are a three-year ban or a ten-year ban, depending on whether you stayed in the United States for less or more than a year, during which you may not enter the country.

 VAWA applicants are exempt from accrual of unlawful presence IF they can prove there’s a connection between the abuse they were suffering and their overstaying their visa.

 Most VAWA self-petitioners do not have to worry about unlawful presence anyway, because they can usually adjust their status without leaving the country.
 However, if you are a VAWA self-petitioner and are outside the United States, you can still claim an exemption to the unlawful presence ground of inadmissibility.
-Contact an attorney and have them review your case if you need to undergo consular processing as a VAWA self-petitioner.
+Contact professionals in law for women’s protection cases and have them review your case if you need to undergo consular processing as a VAWA self-petitioner.

 Waiver after Removal or Deportation